Feature request #12684

 Analysis of this issue is based on file observations not on code analysis.

-#5 Updated by marisn - almost 5 years ago
+#5 Updated by marisn - about 5 years ago

 I see :( As I again lost all QGIS settings + all my WMS settings, I find it a bit sad.